Study of the electromagnetic background in the XENON100 experiment: Comparison of the predictions with the measured data

 The $^{222}$Rn level in the LXe has been determined using a beta-alpha time coincidence analysis, where events corresponding to the decays of $^{214}$Bi (T$_{1/2}$~=~19.7~min, E$_{max}$~=~3.27~MeV) and $^{214}$Po (T$_{1/2}$~=~164~$\mu$s, E$_{\alpha}$~=~7.69~MeV) are tagged.
 Based on this analysis, the upper limit on the $^{222}$Rn activity in LXe is $<$21~$\mu$Bq/kg.

 The volumetric activity of $^{222}$Rn inside the shield cavity has been continuously monitored during this commissioning run and was always below 1~Bq/m$^{3}$.

 A comparison of the measured background spectrum and the Monte Carlo simulation for the 30~kg fiducial volume without veto cut is shown in Figure~\ref{figDataMC}.
 The energy region below 100~keV is shown separately in Figure~\ref{figDataMCzoom}.
 For optimal energy resolution and improved linearity, the energy scale of the measured spectrum exploits the anti-correlation between the light and the charge~\cite{CombinedEnergy}: S1 and S2 are combined according to E~=~S1/4.4~+~S2/132.6~[keV].
 The simulated spectrum is smeared with a Gaussian function using the energy resolution measured with calibration sources: $\frac{\sigma(E)}{E}$~=~0.009~+~0.485/$\sqrt{E~\textnormal{[keV]}}$.
 The contribution from the detector and shield materials is scaled based on the screening values shown in Table~\ref{tab:ScreeningResults}.
 The upper limits from materials screening are used as fixed values for the scaling.
-For the level of $^{222}$Rn in the shield cavity we used the value measured with a dedicated radon monitor, and for the $^{222}$Rn level in the LXe - the value determined with the delayed coincidence analysis.
-The level of krypton has been inferred from the best fit of the simulated to the measured spectrum, and is in agreement with the value obtained from the delayed coincidence method.
+For the level of $^{222}$Rn in the shield cavity we used the value measured with a dedicated radon monitor.
+Finally, for the $^{85}$Kr and $^{222}$Rn levels in the LXe we used the values determined with the delayed coincidence analyses described above.

 Very good agreement of the background model with the data is achieved for the low energy region, below 700~keV, and for the main peaks: $^{214}$Pb (352~keV), $^{208}$Tl~(583 keV), $^{137}$Cs~(662 keV), $^{60}$Co (1173 and 1332~keV), and $^{40}$K (1460~keV).
 In particular, simulated and measured background spectra agree well in the energy region of interest, below 100~keV (Figure~\ref{figDataMCzoom}).
 The predicted rates of single scatter electronic recoil events in the energy region of interest are presented in Table~\ref{tab:summaryElectronRecoils}.
 In the 30~kg fiducial volume, $^{85}$Kr contributes $\sim$30\% to the total background without veto cut, and 55\% when a veto coincidence cut with an average energy threshold of 100~keV is applied.
 The contribution from $^{222}$Rn in the LXe is $<$7\%, from $^{222}$Rn in the shield cavity $<$2\% of the total background rate in the energy region of interest.